torvalds/linux/Documentation/x86/boot.rst

   type_of_loader field.
 The total version number is considered to be (type_of_loader & 0x0f) + (ext_loader_ver << 4).

   The use of this field is boot loader specific.
-If not written, it is zero.
+If yest written, it is zero.

-  Kernels prior to 2.6.31 did not recognize this field, but it is safe to write for protocol version 2.02 or higher.
+  Kernels prior to 2.6.31 did yest recognize this field, but it is safe to write for protocol version 2.02 or higher.

 ============	=====================================================